 - a part-time master's - study the same course content over 2 or more years

 Your modules and fees may vary if you choose a different study option.

-  Your course leader is Dr Julian Whitewright, Senior Teaching Fellow in Maritime Archaeology.
-He has a special interest in the study of boats and ships, specifically their construction and use.
-Read Dr Whitewright’s staff profile to find out more about his work.
+Your course leader is Dr Helen Farr, Associate Professor in Maritime Archaeology.
+She has a special interest in the study of prehistoric submerged landscapes and early seafaring.
+Read Dr Helen Farr’s staff profile to find out more about his work.

 This course is based at Avenue.